elixir-nx/nx_signal/README.md

 a similar feature or bugfix to what you wish to contribute.
 If there aren't any mentions to be found, open up an issue so that we can discuss the feature beforehand.

-We also keep a Roadmap, which we would be glad to accept contributions for.

-## Roadmap

-The main goal of this library is to mirror the functionality provided by [scipy.signal](https://docs.scipy.org/doc/scipy/reference/signal.html)
-However, some of those overlap with [Scholar](https://github.com/elixir-nx/scholar).

-With that in mind, we still have the following sections to implement:

-- [ ] Convolution
-- [x] B-Splines (pertains to Scholar)
-- [ ] Filtering
-- [ ] Filter Design
-- [ ] Matlab-style IIR filter design
-- [ ] Continuous-time linear systems
-- [ ] Discrete-time linear systems
-- [ ] LTI Representations
-- [ ] Waveforms
-- [x] Window functions (some of the most common are implemented, others are welcome)
-- [ ] Wavelets
-- [ ] Peak finding
-- [ ] Spectral analysis
-- [ ] Chirp Z-Transform and Zoom FFT